Poor connectivity can affect the quality and speed of:

 - a recording being made via MS Teams,

-- uploading files to an online space, such as Blackboard or MS Stream
+- uploading files to an online space, such as Blackboard or Yuja

-- processing files in an online space, such a editing video and generating auto-captions in MS Stream
+- processing files in an online space, such as editing video

 The following steps can be taken to improve your connectivity: